elechaudel/learn/README.md

 # learn
 A place where you can find all the courses I'm developing for my students.
-Courses cover two thematics that are Search Engine Marketing and Social Media Marketing.
+My courses cover two thematics that are related to Search Engine Marketing and Social Media Marketing.